wroka/Getting-and-Cleaning-Data-Course-Project/README.md

 6. Continued renaming process by renaming features of columns with descriptive names.
     + Abbreviations in "features" names were substituted with more readible expressions ("Gyroscope" for "Gyro", for example).

-7. Finally, the tidy dataset is created by grouping the file by subject and activity, summarizing by taking the mean of each subject/activity pair, and ordering the file by subject and activity in ascending order.
+7. Finally, the tidy dataset was created by grouping the file by subject and activity, summarizing by taking the mean of each subject/activity pair, and ordering the file by subject and activity in ascending order.

 The **run_analysis.R** script performs all of these functions and writes the file **"tidydata.txt"** when complete.